Zedeldi/monocleOS/README.md

 Additional options include a factory reset, and reinstallation of system packages.
 These can be done without the recovery key, although factory resetting requires the user's password instead.

+Factory reset does not affect changes made by root; additional packages, systemd services, global configuration files, etc. are considered manufacturer modifications.
+User data and other private information (i.e. network connections) is deleted however. /home/user/ is restored to default settings.

 #### Chroot

 If the LUKS password is known, one can gain access to the install by booting up an external OS and opening the LUKS partition using `cryptsetup open /dev/sdXY`.
 Then, after mounting /dev/monocleOS/System, you can chroot into it, change a password, and perform system maintenance.